DigitalGlobe/gbdxtools/docs/imagery_access.rst

 The ``TmsImage`` class is used to access imagery available from a Tile Map Service (TMS).
 These can be used as a static imagery source that can be an effective source for training Machine Learning algorithms or whenever high-resolution is needed.
 The zoom level to use can be specified (default is 18).
 Changing the zoom level will change the resolution of the image.

+Subscribers to the new EarthWatch TMS service can use this image class to access EarthWatch base imagery in Python.
+Use the following configuration, substituting a valid ConnectID string.

 .. code-block:: python

     from gbdxtools import TmsImage